hexagon67/openPort-al-/README.md

 # openPort-al-
-Used to forward you ports through your browser.
+Used to forward your ports through your browser.